fdrive422/fdrive422/README.md

 ## Let's talk

-I take on freelance and consulting work — full builds, MVPs, AI integrations, or "we have developers but need someone who can also talk to ops and leadership."
+I take on freelance and consulting work, full builds, MVPs, AI integrations, or "we have developers but need someone who can also talk to ops and leadership."

 - 🌐 [Portfolio](https://portfolio-ffrago.vercel.app/)
 - 💼 [LinkedIn](https://www.linkedin.com/in/ffrago)